-The condition does not usually pose a serious risk for the mother’s long-term health, but it may cause severe complications for the infant.
+The condition does not usually pose a serious risk to the individual’s long-term health, but it may cause severe complications for the infant.

 Cholestasis happens when the liver cannot excrete bile properly.
 Bile is a fluid that helps the body process fat.

-- intense itching, especially on the palms of the hands and soles of the feet
+- pruritis or intense itching, especially on the palms of the hands and soles of the feet

 - dark urine